In Living Color: Attempted revival

 The In Living Color 2012 logo.

 In 2011, there were plans to make a revival of the original series that featured a new cast, characters, and sketches.
 The pilot episodes were hosted and executive produced by original series creator and cast member Keenen Ivory Wayans.
 In early 2012, Tabitha and Napoleon D'umo were hired as the choreographers.
 They cast the new line-up of The Fly Girls and shot pilot episodes for the show which were set to air on Fox, like the original.
 However, on January 8, 2013, Keenen Ivory Wayans confirmed the reboot had been canceled because he and Fox did not feel that the show was sustainable after one season.
 Reported cast members included Cooper Barnes, Jennifer Bartels, Sydney Castillo, Josh Duvendeck, Jermaine Fowler, Ayana Hampton, Kali Hawk, and Lil Rel Howery.
 In addition, featured cast members were Henry Cho, Melanie Minichino, and Chris Leidecker.
 Members of the new Fly Girls included Christina Chandler, Tera Perez, Lisa Rosenthal, Katee Shean, and Whitney Wiley.

 Many of the cast members of the revival (Bartels, Fowler, and Howery) went on to create the TruTV sketch show Friends of the People.

 Legacy

-Singer Bruno Mars paid tribute to the television program in the music video for his single "Finesse".
+Pop singer Bruno Mars paid tribute to the television program in the music video for his 2018 single "Finesse".